zephyrproject-rtos/zephyr/doc/introduction/index.rst

 **Reusable, extensible framework**
   Zephyr offers a number of familiar features for development:

+  * *Highly configurable / Modular for flexibility*

+    that allows an application to incorporate *only* the capabilities it needs as it needs them, and to specify their quantity and size.

+  * *Native Linux, macOS, and Windows Development*

+    to a command-line CMake build environment that runs on popular developer host systems.
+A native POSIX port that lets you build and run Zephyr as a native application on Linux and other OSes, aiding development and testing.

 **Configurable, extensible domain architecture** Zephyr supports efficiently retargeting functionality at a wide variety of target architectures.

+  * *Cross CPU Architecture*

+    that supports a wide variety of :ref:`supported boards <boards>` with different CPU architectures and developer tools.
+Contributions have added support for an increasing number of SoCs, platforms, and drivers.

+  * *Compile-time resource definition*

+    that allows system resources to be defined at compile-time, which reduces code size and increases performance for resource-limited systems.

 **Extensive reusable asset base**
   Zephyr offers a large and ever growing number of features including: